Create Your Own Parent-of-Small-Kids Routine (20 Tips)

-Just as zero-based budgets require a name to every dollar coming and going, I think the best routines put a name to every hour (even if that name is “nothing time”).
-Kids thrive on a routine as well — it’s comforting for them to know what’s next in their day, even those things they don’t like.
+Kids thrive on a routine—it’s comforting for them to know what’s next in their day, even those things they don’t like.

-Now, I’m not talking about planning every single minute of your day, nor am I talking about the weekends.
-We all know that moms work 24 hours a day, but I suggest allocating tasks to total a roughly 40-hour work week.
-This will help you direct your energy appropriately throughout the day.
+I’m not talking about planning every single minute of your day, and I’m not talking about weekends.
+We all know that moms work 24 hours a day, but I’m talking about allocating tasks to total a roughly 40-hour work week.
+This helps channel your energy appropriately throughout the day.

 Photo by Lindsey T

-There’s nothing magical about any one particular routine — it’ll probably change in a month anyway, as routines often do with little ones in the house.
-But simply having some sort of written-out plan helps me know what’s next, how to stay focused, and not feel like I’m running in a hamster wheel.
+There’s nothing magical about any one particular routine; it’ll probably change in a month anyway, as routines often do with little ones.
+But simply having some sort of written-out plan helps me know what’s next, how to stay focused, and not feel like I’m running in a pointless hamster wheel.

-1. Write a set-in-stone schedule, but keep it soft as clay.
+1. Write a schedule, but keep it loose.

 The planner in me likes creating a weekly schedule of my work, and if you were to see my color-coded spreadsheet, you would think I was a schedule nazi.
-Not so.
-I write it with specific times in mind, but rarely does it work exactly.
-I say we do story time at 4:00.
-Many times it’s at 4:30, or sometimes at 3:00, or even at 5:30, while dinner’s in the oven.
+Nope—I’d prefer things with specific times in mind, but rarely does it work exactly.
+I say we do story time around 4:00, but really, I mean “late afternoon.”
 Dinner is really the only thing to which we try to stick a hard-and-fast time.
 Everything else is subject to change.